+Given the spectral decomposition of the reduced density matrix one can determine the modular Hamiltonian, which seems to play an important role in the relation between entanglement and gravity, at least in the context of AdS/CFT.
+For continuous systems the modular Hamiltonian is calculated using the modular flow \cite{Bisognano:1975ih,Bisognano:1976za,Casini:2011kv,Hislop:1981uh}, but this tool is not always applicable.
+For this reason we demonstrate how the modular Hamiltonian can be derived via the continuum limit of Srednicki's method.

-Even when considering a free scalar field it is not always possible to calculate the entanglement entropy.
-There is special class of states of the composite system having the property that both the density matrix and reduced density matrix are Gaussian in position representation, making the calculations possible.
-The entanglement entropy depends on the \emph{state} and not on the \emph{dynamics} of the systems.
+Even for a free scalar field it is not always possible to calculate the entanglement entropy.
+For harmonic systems, there is a special class of states of the composite system which at any time instant have the property that both the density matrix and the reduced density matrix are Gaussian in position representation, making the calculations possible.
+In general, \emph{at a given time instant}, the entanglement entropy depends only on the \emph{state} and not on the \emph{dynamics} of the system.
 Obviously the latter determines the time evolution of the state and thus of the entanglement entropy.
-These states have the special property that their density matrix remains Gaussian at any time instant.
-These states are: \begin{enumerate} \item the ground state \cite{Bombelli:1986rw,Srednicki:1993im,Callan:1994py,Holzhey:1994we,Katsinis:2017qzh} \item thermal states \cite{Katsinis:2019vhk,Katsinis:2019lis} \item coherent states, which share the same entanglement spectrum with the vacuum \cite{Benedict:1995yp,Katsinis:2022fxu}.
-As a result, the time evolution of the reduced system is unitary. \item squeezed states \cite{Bianchi:2015fra,Katsinis:2023hqn,Katsinis:2024sek}, whose entanglement is time dependent. \end{enumerate} These states have another very interesting property.
-The modular Hamiltonian, which is defined as the logarithm of the reduced density matrix, describes a non-interacting theory.
-One can define non-interacting modes on the subsystem.
+These Gaussian states are: \begin{enumerate} \item the ground state \cite{Bombelli:1986rw,Srednicki:1993im,Callan:1994py,Holzhey:1994we,Katsinis:2017qzh} \item thermal states \cite{Katsinis:2019vhk,Katsinis:2019lis} \item coherent states, which share the same entanglement spectrum with the vacuum \cite{Benedict:1995yp,Katsinis:2022fxu}.
+As a result, the time evolution of the reduced system is unitary. \item squeezed states \cite{Bianchi:2015fra,Katsinis:2023hqn,Katsinis:2024sek}, whose entanglement is time dependent. \end{enumerate} These states have another interesting property.
+The modular Hamiltonian describes a non-interacting theory, i.e. one can define normal modes on the subsystem.